Science of Quality Measurement

 Quality data platform

-The Science of Quality Measurement Program team is building a quality data platform to expand Mayo Clinic's ability to access real-time quality data.
-The platform will provide a technology-based framework for predictive analytics and more efficient modeling of data and measures portrayed in the quality data dashboards.
+The Science of Quality Measurement Program team built, monitors and improves a platform to expand Mayo Clinic's ability to access real-time quality data.
+The platform provides:

 Impact of COVID-19 on data and quality measures